John Swinney: 2000 Leadership bid

-Swinney won an overwhelming majority of votes by party delegates securing 67.1% of votes.
+Swinney won an overwhelming majority of votes by party delegates, securing 67.1% of votes.
 He was appointed leader at the party's conference on 16 September 2000.
 Roseanna Cunningham, who endorsed Swinney in the leadership race, was elected Depute Leader.

 Tenure

 Internal party divisions

 Swinney's leadership quickly came under challenge.
 His subdued style of debating technique was often contrasted with that of his more charismatic predecessor.
-In 2002, Dorothy-Grace Elder, the SNP MSP for the Glasgow region, resigned her party membership after coming dissatisfied with the leadership of the SNP.
-She sat as an independent MSP, but Swinney called for her resignation calling her actions to be a "flout [of] the democratic will of the people of Glasgow".
-Margo MacDonald, a fundamentalists within the SNP, voiced of her lack of confidence in Swinney's leadership.
+In 2002 Dorothy-Grace Elder, the SNP MSP for the Glasgow region, resigned her party membership after coming dissatisfied with the leadership of the SNP.
+She sat as an independent MSP, but Swinney called for her resignation, describing her actions as a "flout [of] the democratic will of the people of Glasgow".
+Margo MacDonald, a fundamentalist within the SNP, voiced her lack of confidence in Swinney's leadership.
 MacDonald was placed fifth in the Lothians region for the 2003 Parliament election in the SNP's candidate selection, effectively ending her chances of being re-elected as an SNP MSP.
 In protest, she ran instead as an independent candidate and was later expelled from the party.

-In 2003, a former parliamentary candidate and a party activist in the Shetland Islands Brian Nugent announced that he was forming his own pro-independence party, the Scottish Party, which eventually relaunched itself as the Free Scotland Party, in response to what he perceived to be an overly pro-EU stance by the SNP.
+In 2003 a former parliamentary candidate and a party activist in the Shetland Islands Brian Nugent announced that he was forming his own pro-independence party, the Scottish Party, which eventually relaunched itself as the Free Scotland Party, in response to what he perceived to be an overly pro-EU stance by the SNP.